Metaverse-Championship/PMC_Challenges/README.md

 __Kusamaverse challenge__: find the flag in Kusamaverse - this one is very easy, but important for the main event.

-We also have an __optional 3D design challenge__ for the Hall of Fame, near the four listed above.
+We also have an __optional 3D design challenge__ for the Hall of Fame, near the five listed above.
 If you submit it using the prequalification form, we'll add the design to the Hall of Fame, where all the successfully prequalified players get listed.

 ## Challenges for the main event